Living in Portugal for nearly a year, I learned a lot of things about the Portuguese capital.

 Furthermore, the majority of them speak English and provide reliable service.
 I also recommend avoiding using a car as it will cause you more headaches to find a parking spot in the city center.

-Hot Tip🔥: If you plan to visit some beach towns for a few days, check out the best parking spots in Lisbon before traveling.
+Tip: If you plan to visit some beach towns for a few days, check out the best parking spots in Lisbon before traveling.

 Still, I recommend renting a car once you plan your trip to explore the outer areas.

-Here are the best things to do in Lisbon In July 2024
+Here are the best things to do in Lisbon in February 2026

-I’ll send you a list of the best things to do in July and every month moving forward from today.
+I’ll send you a list of the best things to do in February and every month thereafter.

-It’ll be based on my personal experience of living and traveling around Lisbon.
-A lot of hidden gems.
+It’s based on my personal experience of living and traveling around Lisbon for years.
+I’m sharing many hidden gems.

 Tips for Visiting Lisbon’s Top Attractions